irogers5890/systems-portfolio/GIMBAL.md

 ---

 ## 3. System Architecture

-Camera
-↓
-Image Processing
-↓
-Target Detection
-↓
-Control Algorithm
-↓
-Servo Actuation
-↓
-Visual Feedback Loop
+**Camera → Image Processing → Target Detection → Control Algorithm → Servo Actuation → Visual Feedback Loop**

+The system operates as a deterministic feedback loop in which image-space error is continuously converted into angular servo commands.
+A browser-based monitoring interface provides real-time visualization of tracking state, target error, servo angles, and system frame rate, enabling live tuning and validation.

 The system operates as a deterministic feedback loop in which image-space error is continuously converted into angular servo commands.
 A browser-based monitoring interface provides real-time visualization of tracking state, target error, servo angles, and system frame rate, enabling live tuning and validation.